alphagov/styleguides/pull-requests.md

 - Likewise, when commenting on things, state plainly whether the rest of the PR is good to merge (to aid future mergers once comment is addressed)

+Don't forget that if the code is good, or solves something in a clever way, *say so*.
+Call out individual bits of quality - it signposts good practice for others, and rewards the person submitting the request.

 ### Addressing comments

 Any comments flagged as blocking should be addressed.
 This includes spelling or